How big is the use of robotic applications in the food industry?

 Once products have undergone the primary applications, they then usually go through the secondary process before quality controlling.
 These secondary robotic food functions can include;

-Robots within the food production industry has the ability to deliver consistent personalised products when it comes to decorating and marking them appropriately.
-Such decorating can include, preparing, cooking and garnishing pizzas, carefully decorating cakes in detail, marking pastries or branding chocolate.
-During this product process, the robots extended range of movements allows for a more efficient and increased ability to create and churn out consistent, high quality products 24/7.
+Robotic applications in the food industry have the ability to deliver consistent personalised products when it comes to decorating and marking them appropriately.
+Such decorating can include, preparing, cooking and garnishing pizzas, carefully decorating cakes in detail, marking pastries, or branding chocolate.
+During this product process, the robots extended the range of movements allows for a more efficient and increased ability to create and churn out consistent high-quality products 24/7.

 Product packaging and palletising

 Once the product has reached sustained effective quality control, the product can be packaged.
-This can involve wrapping and placing into suitable containers to then be packed into secondary containment ready for delivery.
+This can involve wrapping and place into suitable containers to then be packed into secondary containment ready for delivery.

 businesses are more likely to introduce robotics during the product packaging phase due to the less intricate requirements needed from the robotic programming, and subsequent cost associated with this.